ogilg/logit_control/README.md

 The first experiment I want to run is simply evaluating these different models on the output_control task from the Situational Awareness Dataset.
 Before looking at the results, here are some hypotheses:

-1) Larger models perform better than smaller models. i expect e.g. Llama3-8b to perform better than llama3-3b. prior =0.6
+1) Strictly more params means models perform better i expect e.g. Llama3-8b to perform better than llama3-3b. prior = 0.6

+2) I expect small models to completely fail, and only the 8b/13b models to get anything better than 10%.

-2) Base models perform better than instruct/chat models.
+3) Base models perform better than instruct/chat models.
 Mainly based on empirical results in the paper. prior = 0.7

 Why might this be happening?
 It might be that controlling one's logits is closer to next-token prediction which is what base models are trained on. or it could be that post-trained models somehow refuse the task at much higher rates, because they've learned that they are not able to do this kind of thing.

+4) None of the models get anything above 5% for the `not_given` version. prior = 0.9

  ### Fine-tuning the models on the output control task